The Curity Identity Server uses SMS providers in various places. Most commonly it’s used by the Sms Authenticator during two factor authentication.

 Twilio TwilioWebsite is a cloud Sms and Voice service provider.
 They provide an easy to use REST API for sending and receiving text messages (among other services).
 To use Twilio, a Twilio account with SMS enabled is required.

-From that account the following properties are needed to configure the SMS client:
+From the Twilio account the following properties are needed to configure the SMS client:

 The above parameters can be found in the Twilio account page and are used to configure the twilio sms provider in the facilities section.